 - Embrace joy and humour

 - Be welcoming to others

-- Make an effort to build new connections by taking note of who is participating.
+- Make an effort to build new connections by taking note of who is participating

 - Use inclusive and appropriate language

 - Embrace different communication styles and dialogues about science

 - Be open to suggestions and feedback

 - Encourage everyone to have an opportunity to speak and share their thoughts and opinions, ensuring everyone gets the chance to participate, especially folks from underrepresented groups

-- Ask and correctly use everybody's preferred pronouns - For online events - Understand that not everyone has access to a quiet workspace - Be understanding of the current online environment is also family space for many participants - o External interruptions, muting and unmuting, unstable Internet are all realities that need to be addressed with patience and good humour
+- Ask and correctly use everybody's preferred pronouns - For online events - o Understand that not everyone has access to a quiet workspace - o Be understanding of the current online environment is also family space for many participants - External interruptions, muting and unmuting, unstable Internet are all realities that need to be addressed with patience and good humour

-Individuals who participate (or plan to participate) in the ArcticNet Annual Scientific Meeting, or anyother event, including online, should conduct themselves at all times in a manner that comports with both the letter and spirit of this policy prohibiting harassment and abusive behavior, whether before, during, or after the event.
+Individuals who participate (or plan to participate) at any ArcticNet events or meetings should conduct themselves at all times in a manner that comports with both the letter and spirit of this policy prohibiting harassment and abusive behavior, whether before, during, or after the event.
 This includes statements made in sessions, social media postings, on-line publications, text messages, chat rooms, screenshots posted without permission, and all other forms of electronic communication.